Soldier Enshrinement Badges

 Envelopes, train tickets, donation envelopes, invitations, etc. These paper items rarely survived.
 They were obviously

-The badges were cheaply made of aluminum.
+The badges were usually made of aluminum.
 On the reverse the date of the ceremony was inscribed, and this should

 always match the date at the top of the ribbon.